 One more attraction that you see in Izmir is Dario Moreno Street.
 Dario Moreno was a famous Turkish-Jewish singer.

 It’s an interesting street, with coffee shops and some restaurants.
 But, this street is not in the centre and it took approximately 20 minutes to get there walking.

 One more nice thing that you can do in Izmir is to visit Karşıyaka.
 It’s a part of Izmir on the other side of the bay, opposite the central Konak area.
 There are two ways to get there.
 One is by tram, that goes around the bay and it takes a long time.
-However, a much better way to get to Karşıyaka is by boat, which is in fact public transport and it runs continuously during the day.
+However, a much better way to get to Karşıyaka is by boat, which is in fact public transport and it runs continously during the day.

-Apart from numerous shops, there are also coffee shops and restaurants along the Karşıyaka seafront, where you can stop to eat or to have a drink.
+Apart from numerous shops, there are also coffee shops and restaurants along the Karşıyaka seafront, where you can stop to eat or have a drink.